Induced gravitational waves: the effect of first order tensor perturbations: Results: peaked power spectra

-For the reasons outlined above we will exclusively input peaked power spectra, which we do in the following sections, by first looking at the result induced waves from a monochromatic power spectra and secondly lognormal power spectra.
+\refrep{For the reasons outlined above we will exclusively use peaked power spectra as input, which we do in the following sections, by first looking at the induced waves from monochromatic power spectra and secondly using lognormal power spectra.
+Having a sufficiently sharp peak means that all the power in the power spectrum will be at a particular scale and hence not encompass possible scales that will lead to a divergence.}